Mamerto Adan is a feature writer who is back in college once again. Science is one of his favorite topics.

 But not so fast…

 Shinji won, but at least give him proper training after.
 And when we say proper training, I mean the training that fits the boy’s job.
 Shinji is now a soldier and he has to undergo basic military training.
-This means that simulated battle with CG targets are not enough.
+This means that simulated battles with CG targets are not enough.
 In real life, pilots and tank crews will eat dust at the boot camp.
 The daily beatings will help them prepare for battle both physically and mentally.
 The camp will change you, and we will see a different Shinji if NERV even considered throwing him into the mercy of a drill sergeant.

-Again, I’m saying this because stress will arrive if you find yourself in a situation where you are clueless on what you will do.
+Again, I’m saying this because stress will arrive if you find yourself in a situation where you are clueless about what you will do.
 But training brings confidence, not to mention reduces the likelihood of a terrible death.

 No Therapy To Deal With Stresses

 NERV spent an undefined amount of money to keep the whole Angel defense force going.
 Paying the employees’ salaries costs millions, while keeping the high maintenance mecha in perfect form requires a ton of money.
 If that’s the case, NERV should invest on their men’s psychological and psychiatric health.
 In real life, soldiers suffering from battlefield trauma will undergo special therapy to get over the horrors of war.
 Shinji could be considered a civilian pilot turned military, and his condition required special care.
 Aside from an emo kid with social problems, we have the broken Misato and the disturbed Asuka.
 NERV could have benefited greatly if they ever considered giving their staff therapy.
 I mean, they don’t have to waste time finding the missing Asuka in a tub!
-Nevertheless, with zero regards to their staff’s health, they just made piloting an EVA a highly stressful job.
+Nevertheless, with zero regard to their staff’s health, they just made piloting an EVA a highly stressful job.
 And we can put the blame on them for causing Shinji to trigger the Third Impact.

 The Constant Threat Of A Horrid Death

 When I go to work, I always fear that I will make mistakes.
 That is nothing compared to what Shinji must go through.
 Remember that he was a wimpy emo kid without prior combat experiences.
 He receives little training to condition him to the stresses of combat.
 With that said, the fear of dying inside the horrid biological mecha triples.
-I will do a separate article on how gruesome an EVA pilot death is, but the thing here is that death always looms inside the cockpit of the EVA.
+I will do a separate article on how gruesome an EVA pilot's death is, but the thing here is that death always looms inside the cockpit of the EVA.
 For Shinji, that entry plug is a potential coffin.

 And death could come in many forms.